AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 ---
 align: center
 ---
-Saving the new Rule
+Save in Drafts
 ```

 </details>

-### 6.7 Create a DCF rule that permits HTTPs traffic from any private subnets, using the corresponding WebGroup
+### 6.7 Create a Distributed Cloud Firewall rule that allows HTTPS traffic from all private subnets by utilizing the appropriate WebGroup

-- This Distributed Cloud Firewall rule should exclusively allow **HTTPS** traffic originating from any subnets linked to a private routing table to access the internet, specifically targeting the domains listed in the _allowed-internet-https_ WebGroup.
+- This Distributed Cloud Firewall rule should exclusively permit **HTTPS** traffic originating from any subnets associated with a private routing table to access the internet.
+The rule should specifically target the domains listed in the _allowed-internet-https_ WebGroup, ensuring secure and controlled outbound connections.

 <details>
   <summary>
 Click here to view the complete Task 6.7 resolution: <span style='color:#33ECFF'>[disclose the RESOLUTION]</span></summary>

-This task involves creating another Distributed Cloud Firewall rule and attaching the WebGroup you previously created.
+This task involves creating an additional Distributed Cloud Firewall rule and attaching it to the WebGroup you previously established.
+This will help you define specific security policies and ensure consistent enforcement across your network resources.

 - Before clicking the **Commit** button, click again the `"+ Rule"` button.